 Speaking of that national strategy, its main point was to underline the country’s firm commitment to digital transformation.
-As with many countries in Southeast Asia, Cambodia is currently undergoing a necessary digitisation process.
+As with many countries in Southeast Asia, Cambodia is currently undergoing a necessary digitization process.
 Indeed, they wish to create a predominantly digital economy by 2023.

 Perhaps the bank that best reflects this commitment is the newly established Chip Mong Bank (CMCB).
-A subsidiary of the local Chip Mong Group conglomerate, CMCB launched at the beginning of 2019, teaming up with Compass Plus’ TranzWare system to offer cardless cash transactions, ATM withdrawals and plenty more besides via a cash-by-code system that promotes convenience and user-friendliness.
+A subsidiary of the local Chip Mong Group conglomerate, CMCB launched at the beginning of 2019, teaming up with Compass Plus’ TranzWare system to offer cardless cash transactions, ATM withdrawals, and plenty more besides via a cash-by-code system that promotes convenience and user-friendliness.

-Of course, whilst services such as CMCB have helped to make great strides towards making Cambodia’s great digitisation project a reality, there are some severe challenges to face.
+Of course, whilst services such as CMCB have helped to make great strides towards making Cambodia’s great digitization project a reality, there are some severe challenges to face.
 The ICT sector that is expected to drive this future economy, for example, is going to require a major groundswell in skilled workers to meet the increased market demand.

 We often think of disruption as a sudden change and digital transformation has been an increasingly disruptive influence in the banking sector for years now.
 For banks in Cambodia, change is happening at an increasing speed.
 But those that want to remain relevant will need to up their digital disruption game sooner, rather than later, at least if they want to be able to compete with the agility of the fintech upstarts and the might of the global behemoths.